Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Equilibrium via internal motion

 \subsection{Dynamic patterns under anisotropic pressure}

-A gas clump subjected to overpressure along a single direction, e.g., gravity or an equivalent acceleration field, can maintain steady state through an exponential density profile.
-When the external forcing is complex and multi-directional, no static density configuration can fully compensate the imposed stresses.
-Internal momentum flows arise to redistribute mass and energy, naturally organizing into coherent ring-like or toroidal loops (Figure~\ref{fig:dynamicpattern}).
-Rotation within these loops produces centrifugal forces that locally counteract the overpressure, providing effective dynamic support under anisotropic confinement.
-The formation and interaction of such loops maintain long-lived internal motions, inject vorticity and kinetic energy into the surrounding gas, and drive secondary turbulence (Sect.~\ref{sect_turb}).
+A gas clump subjected to overpressure along a single direction, such as a uniform gravitational or equivalent acceleration field, can maintain a steady state through a standard exponential density profile.
+When the external force is complex and multi-directional, no static density configuration can fully balance the resulting uneven stresses, forcing internal gas flows to redistribute mass and energy.
+Although the external interaction is complex, it remains largely static over time.
+Consequently, organized, directional flow loops are more effective at resisting these steady, uneven forces than isotropic, random turbulence (Sect.~\ref{sect_turb}).
+These forces naturally spin the internal gas into coherent ring-like or toroidal loops (Fig.~\ref{fig:dynamicpattern}).
+Within our Bernoulli framework, this spinning motion drives the steady energy balance (Eqs.~\ref{eq_lsbo}), generating the directional centrifugal forces required to counteract the uneven overpressure.

-These internal motions can be further influenced by the surrounding medium, where time-dependent external flows modulate the clump’s surface.
-External flows characterized by a high Reynolds number (Sect.~\ref{sec_dropfit}) exert strong and fluctuating pressures on the droplet surface.
-These pressure variations induce small-scale density perturbations on the axisymmetric, parabolic surface of the droplet, forming alternating ridges and depressions.
-When seen in projection, these surface modulations appear as strip-like density structures roughly aligned with the droplet’s main axis (Figure~\ref{fig:dynamicpattern}).
+These internal motions are further modulated by the surrounding medium, where time-dependent external flows continuously shape the clump’s boundary.
+External flows characterized by a high Reynolds number (Sect.~\ref{sec_dropfit}) exert strong, fluctuating ram pressures on the droplet surface.
+These pressure variations induce small-scale density perturbations across the axisymmetric, parabolic surface of the droplet, carving out alternating ridges and depressions.
+When viewed in projection, these surface modulations manifest as strip-like density structures aligned roughly with the droplet’s main axis (Fig.~\ref{fig:dynamicpattern}).
+Within the broader Bernoulli context detailed in Sect.~\ref{sec_droplets}, these localized structures reflect the conversion of fluctuating external kinetic energy into steady, high-density boundary enhancements.